 - Registration of a child under the age of 18

-- Registration as a British citizen for a stateless person
+- Registering as a British citizen for a stateless person

-- Registration as a British citizen if you were born in the UK on or after the 1st January 1983 and lived here until you were 10 years old
+- You apply for British citizenship if you were born in the UK on or after 1 January 1983 and lived here until you turned ten.

-- Registration as a British citizen if you are a British Overseas citizen, British subject, British protected person, or British National (Overseas) and have no other citizenship or nationality
+- You claim British citizenship if you hold British Overseas citizen, British subject, British protected person, or British National (Overseas) status and don’t have any other nationality.

-- Registration as a British citizen if you are a British Overseas Territories citizen, a British Overseas citizen, a British protected person, a British subject or a British National (Overseas)
+- You apply for British citizenship if you hold status as a British Overseas Territories citizen, British Overseas citizen, British protected person, British subject, or British National (Overseas).

-- Registration as a British Citizen through residence in Hong Kong before 1997 (paper applications only)
+- As a British Citizen, registering through residence in Hong Kong before 1997 (paper applications only)

 You need to apply for your fee waiver before you submit your British citizenship application.
-If you are granted a fee waiver, you will be given a token to submit with your application in lieu of payment.
+If you are granted a fee waiver, they will give you a token to submit with your application in lieu of payment.

-Fee waiver tokens are non transferable and can only be used by the original applicant.
+However, you cannot transfer the fee waiver tokens and can only be used by the original applicant.
 To be eligible for the fee waiver, you need to demonstrate why you are unable to afford the full application fee.
 In the case of a child’s application, you might need to demonstrate how paying the fee would be detrimental to the child’s wellbeing.

-What is the total cost of applying for British citizenship in 2024?
+What is the Total Cost of Applying for British citizenship in 2025?

 Due to the extra requirements needed to obtain British citizenship, if you have not already done so, you have to pay an additional fee to sit the Life in the UK test and the requisite English language test.